alexbakharew/OOP/README.md

 lab4 - Template all structures

-lab5 - OCP principle from SOLID.
-Containers for containers, which consist of figures
+lab5 - User Defined Iterators for container

+lab6 - Memory Allocator for container

 lw1234 - combination of 1-4 lab works